ashutosh1982/SmartThings-BigTalker/README.md

   * BugFix: Ensure Uninstall button is always on the "Configure" page, even for partially installed instances
 * 1/6/2015 - 1.0.3-Alpha8
   * BugFix: Mode change announcement may announce previous mode incorrectly.
 Resolved.
+* 2/7/2015 - 1.0.3-Beta1
+  * Moving from Alpha (development) to Beta (testing)
+  * 1/4/2015 - Feature: Toggle support for either capability.musicPlayer(Sonos/VLCThing) or capability.speechSynthesis(Sonos/VLCThing).
+Note: Only one type or the other is currently configurable in the app at a time.
+    * Install the app twice to support both modes.
+  * 1/4/2015 - Configuration flow change (to better support the choice of musicPlayer / speechSynthesis)
+  * 1/6/2015 - BugFix: Mode change announcement may announce previous mode incorrectly.
+Resolved.
+  * 2/6/2015 - Feature: Optional: Default Allowed Talk Time, with per event group override.
+(Thanks ST Community: Greg for the idea)
+  * 2/6/2015 - Feature: Added Talk Now feature (once the app is properly setup/configured, it will show up on the main page under Status and Configure).
+  * 2/6/2015 - Feature Modification: Default text is shown in Group 1 of each device type as an example; if the user deletes the text and saves, it reappears the next time they edit the event type.
+This modification only fills the default text if the speech text is blank AND the device list is empty.
+(Thanks for the feedback ST Community: Greg)